kateolmstead/rest-api-client/README.md

 ### Purchases of Items with Real Currency

-Example: player purchases a "Sword" for $.99 USD.
+Example: user purchases a "Sword" for $.99 USD.

 Call with PHP REST Client: